Edward J. Robson

 – Edward J. Robson

-Edward J. Robson was born September 21, 1930 in Brighton, Massachusetts, and grew up in Belmont and Arlington, both nearby suburbs of Boston.
+Edward J. Robson was born in Brighton, Massachusetts, and grew up in Belmont and Arlington, both nearby suburbs of Boston.
 During his senior year at Arlington High School, Robson was a starter on the school’s New England Championship Hockey Team.
+He attended Bridgton Academy from 1949 to 1950 where he also played hockey.

 Robson began his college career at Colorado College where he was active in hockey and baseball earning a Bachelor’s degree in Business & Banking.